Long-Range Pairing in the Kitaev Model: Krylov Subspace Signatures: Results

 In this subsection, we compare a \emph{static} classification of low-energy excitations, based on whether the smallest positive BdG mode is boundary localized or bulk extended, with a \emph{dynamical} classification extracted from single-particle operator Lanczos algorithm.
 Concretely, we overlay the edge-bulk gap phase diagram (detailed in Sec.~\ref{subsec:edge_vs_bulk_gap}) with the crossing count obtained from the Krylov staggering parameter (detailed in Sec.~\ref{subsec:krylov_majorana_physics}).
 This is shown in Figure~\ref{fig:lrk_edge_bulk_phase_diagram}.

 Unless stated otherwise, the phase diagrams are computed for an open chain with $N=1000$ and a boundary seed operator, and are evaluated on a uniform $99 \times 99$ grid in $(\alpha,\theta)$ where $\alpha \in (0, 3]$ and $\theta \in (0, \pi)$.
 Boundary-localized seeds provide the sharpest quantitative agreement with the BdG-derived edge-bulk boundary (up to grid resolution and finite-size effects), whereas bulk seeds couple comparably to both edges and typically yield less sharp matching.
 Data for additional seeds are provided in Appendix~\ref{app:alt_seeds}.
+Finite-size robustness of the extracted boundary is demonstrated in two complementary ways in Sec.~\ref{app:finite_size_scaling}.

 Before we discuss the results, we provide a brief discussion about the operational parameters used to define the edge weight and to count sign changes in $\eta_n$.

 \paragraph{Operational edge-weight cutoff.} To determine whether a given Bogoliubov-de Gennes (BdG) eigenmode is boundary localized in a finite open chain, we quantify its boundary support by the edge weight as defined in Eq.~\eqref{eq:edge_weight_def}.
 There $\ell_{\mathrm{edge}}\ll N$ is a fixed boundary-window size.
 We then \emph{classify} mode $\nu$ as edge localized if